-If you’re looking to deal with your debt in 2022, a good place to start is by deciding how to handle any debt collections.
+If you’re looking to deal with your debt, a good place to start is by deciding how to handle any debt collections.
 Ignoring collections on debts that are still within the statute of limitations could lead to lawsuits.
 And if you don’t respond to the court summons, you could end up with a default judgment against you.

 In fact, studies show 70% of debt collection court cases end in default judgments.
 So seven in ten borrowers could be facing wage garnishment or worse.
 This guide explains what default judgments are and six ways to deal with them if you have one.